nadeemlab/SPT/docs/readme.rst

      - | The core module takes as input a collection of points, and generates
        | the associated diffusion map and diffusion Markov chain, with the aim
        | of producing features that are characteristic of the input geometry.
-   * - Frequency
+   * - Density
-     - | The core module calculates phenotype frequency metrics, without regard
+     - | The core module calculates phenotype density metrics, without regard
        | to spatial information.